 Cavities start simple and small, usually as a white or brown spot on the surface of a tooth.
-Over the course of a long period of time they wear away more and more of a tooth and end up digging their way inside.
+Over the course of a long period of time, they wear away more and more of a tooth and end up digging their way inside.
 For a cavity to truly cause the loss of a tooth one of two things has to happen: either decay eats away too much of the tooth or the root becomes severely infected.

 The far most common problem is root infection, and most of the time we can prevent loss or extraction by performing a root canal.
 There are other cases, however, in which saving the tooth is simply not possible.
-Whether caused by a severe infection or excess decay that’s destabilize the tooth those kinds of cavities usually end up leading to extraction.
+Whether caused by a severe infection or excess decay that’s destabilizing the tooth those kinds of cavities usually end up leading to extraction.

 Gum Disease: Tooth Loss Cause #1

-Injury and tooth decay don’t have anything on gum disease: it’s easily the number one cause of tooth loss around the world.
+Injury and tooth decay don’t have anything to gum disease: it’s easily the number one cause of tooth loss around the world.
 Gum disease is sneaky and its symptoms don’t usually seem like the kind of problems that can lead to tooth loss.

 Bleeding gums, gum recession, inflammation, and swelling are all standard symptoms of gum disease, but it’s what’s going on below the gumline that’s the most troubling.
-As infection spreads it can weaken the bone that supports your teeth, causing them to become loose and eventually fall out completely.
+As the infection spreads it can weaken the bone that supports your teeth, causing them to become loose and eventually fall out completely.